suprajasridhara/scion/doc/protocols/sigprefixlist/SigPrefixListProtocol.md

 ## Overview

-The protocol is designed to enable SCION-IP gateways (SIGs) to automatically fetch mappings from IP prefixes to AS IDs.
+The protocol is designed to enable SCION-IP gateways (SIGs) to automatically fetch IP prefixes--IA mappings.
 It uses a distributed coordinated infrastructure with the following design and security goals.

 The system should